aces/Loris-MRI/docs/scripts_md/BackPopulateSNRAndAcquisitionOrder.md

 as well as populate the `parameter_file` table with SNR entries in reference
 to:
 https://github.com/aces/Loris-MRI/pull/142
-It can take in tarchiveID as an argument if only a specific DICOM archive (.tar files) is to be processed; otherwise, all DICOM archives (.tar files) in the `tarchive` table are processed.
+It can take in TarchiveID as an argument if only a specific DICOM archive (.tar files) is to be processed; otherwise, all DICOM archives (.tar files) in the `tarchive` table are processed.